20 Top-Rated Beaches in Brazil

-About seven kilometers long, Praia do Rosa is much wider when the tide is out, but even during high tide, there are plenty of chances to try water sports, swim, or practice your kitesurfing skills.
-A few restaurants and small posadas (inns) are dotted throughout the town - but generally speaking, there isn't much more to do here than enjoy nature.
+About seven kilometers long, Praia do Rosa is much wider when the tide is out, but even during high tide, there are plenty of things to do here, including trying water sports, swimming, or practicing your kitesurfing skills.
+A few restaurants and small posadas (inns) are dotted throughout the town – but generally speaking, there isn't much more to do here than enjoy nature.
 No parties, no nightlife.

 Between July and November, southern right whales arrive here and stay near the coast to give birth.
 Visitors from all over the continent come over during that time to catch sight of the gentle giants.

 9. Porto de Galinhas

 Porto de Galinhas is a laid-back resort town that offers the best of two worlds: all the peace and solitude you would want in a tropical paradise paired with crystal-clear waters and soft white sands that seem to go on forever.